 Cash flow should be the primary focus when considering the financial side of the rental business.
 Just like it sounds this term describes how cash flows in and out of your accounts.

 Cash can flow positive or negative, but for most people, positive cash flow from your rental property would be the ultimate goal.

 There are rare exceptions to this principle, these exceptions usually involve taking losses for tax purposes, certainly not something most people are looking for.

 The other reason you might consider taking the negative cash flow would be if you were pretty far into a 15-year loan.
 You would do this in order to pay off the house and own it free and clear.

 If the property leases for more money and the expenses end up being less, our clients are pleasantly surprised.
-If there is some kind of negative trend in the market, having forecasted from the worst case scenario means they’re less likely to get hurt.
-I suggest you do the same when making your estimations.
+If there is some kind of negative trend in the market, having forecasted from the worst-case scenario means they’re less likely to get hurt.
+We suggest you do the same when making your estimations.

 Rental property income can come from a number of different sources.
 Some landlords offer various services and options to tenants for a fee.
-Services like landscape maintenance, cleaning and various insurance policies for late rent.
+Services like landscape maintenance, cleaning and various insurance policies for late rent and deposit protection.
 It’s a good idea for the new landlord to keep it simple, this means using only the rent payment when calculating income.